 What is a Small Grant?

-Small Grants support initiatives and activities that are consistent with the Council’s mission and will have an impact that lasts beyond the period of time the grant is funded.
+Small Grants support initiatives and activities in Maryland that are consistent with the Council’s mission and will have an impact that lasts beyond the period of time the grant is funded.

 How much funding can be requested?

 Small Grants may not exceed $5000.
 Small grants may not be used to replace other sources of funding.

 What types of Small Grant activities will the Council consider supporting with a Small Grant?

 All activities must further inclusion as defined above.